SmithCollege/smithcollege-csc210-sp25-a2-caesar-cipher-A2-CaesarCipher-1/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information independently, even when pair programming.

-Programming Partner Name: Hayley Ma, Melissa Mugisha Kabalisa
+Programming Partner Name: Vivian Myers, Hayley Ma, Melissa Mugisha Kabalisa

 Other Collaborators (and kudos to people who were especially helpful):